 Explore our free belvoir cycle and walking routes

 Curated by our resident High Priest of Cycling, Ollie Nuthall, each starts and ends at Cafe Allez!
 Belvoir Castle.
-You can pick up the routes at any point as part of your ride, or load the bike in your car and park for free with us while you enjoy your ride.
+You can pick up the routes at any point as part of your ride, or load the bike in your car and park with us while you enjoy your ride.
 We bring you the greatest roads and sights that the Vale of Belvoir has to offer, including some that could surprise even seasoned locals!

 Have a browse through the routes and if you find one you like the look of you can simply hit the download button to get the .gpx file to load onto your Garmin or similar device or alternatively you can download the PDF commentary which gives you a great background to the ride with visual pointers.

 The Vale of Belvoir is lauded as a haven for road cycling with its quiet roads, stunning scenery and options for climbing (including one of the UK’s official Top 100 Climbs).
 However, for those who know where to look, the Vale also offers great opportunities for those who want to explore a little further with a Mountain Bike or Gravel Bike.
 We’re very grateful to Adam, a highly experienced and proficient local rider, for bringing us these routes for you to download and enjoy.

 Here at Cafe Allez!, we welcome dogs and muddy walking boots as much as we welcome tight fitting lycra and cycling shoes.
 So we've had two friends of the Cafe (and Jim their dog) design some walking routes so you can enjoy even more of the beautiful Vale of Belvoir.

 We begin with two walks of fairly short duration, one being 2.5 miles and the 2nd, a 4 mile loop.
 Help yourself to a copy which we have available to pickup for free in the cafe.
 Don't forget to share your pictures with us afterwards, as we're always keen to see how it went!